dmulyalin/ttp/README.md

 ```

 # Contributions
-Feel free to submit an issue, to report a bug or ask a question, feature requests are welcomed or [buy](https://paypal.me/dmulyalin) Author a coffee
+Feel free to submit an issue or report a bug or ask a question or [buy](https://paypal.me/dmulyalin) Author a coffee.
+Feature requests are welcomed.